Montgomery County Public Schools

 MCPS Artificial Turf Fields

-MCPS currently has artificial turf fields at six high schools and one elementary school.
+MCPS currently has artificial turf fields at ten high schools, one middle school and two elementary schools.

 Richard Montgomery High School